Cortex AISQL: A Production SQL Engine for Unstructured Data: AISQL Query Execution Engine

 The AISQL query in this example has three predicates with different cost and performance characteristics.
-The first is a predicate on a "date" column, which is relatively "cheap" to evaluate and for which most database engines can do a reasonably good job at estimating its selectivity.
+The first is a predicate on a "date" column, which is relatively "cheap" to evaluate and for which most database engines can reasonably estimate its selectivity.
 The second predicate is an \texttt{AI\_FILTER} on a VARCHAR column, which is more expensive as it invokes an LLM for each row and its selectivity is unknown at compile time.
 The execution cost can be estimated based on the average number of tokens in the column values.
 The third predicate is also an \texttt{AI\_FILTER}, but it is applied to images and invokes a multimodal model.
-Multimodal models are typically larger and more expensive than models operating only on text input.
+Multimodal models are generally larger and more expensive than models operating only on text input.

 Suppose the cost of each predicate is ignored.
-In that case, the optimizer may generate \textit{Plan A} that is shown in Figure~\ref{fig:qp_execution_plan}, in which all predicates are "pushed" below the join, with the underlying assumption that join is an expensive operator and hence the number of rows sent to this operator should be minimized.
-In addition, the most selective predicate (\texttt{AI\_FILTER} in this example) is applied first on the rows scanned from the "papers" table. \textit{Plan A} results in 110,000 LLM calls; the numbers in the parentheses indicate the output cardinality of each operator.
+In that case, the optimizer may generate \textit{Plan A}, shown in Figure~\ref{fig:qp_execution_plan}, in which all predicates are "pushed" below the join, with the underlying assumption that join is an expensive operator and hence the number of rows sent to this operator should be minimized.
+The most selective predicate (\texttt{AI\_FILTER} in this example) is applied first on the rows scanned from the "papers" table. \textit{Plan A} results in 110,000 LLM calls; the numbers in the parentheses indicate the output cardinality of each operator.

 Figure~\ref{fig:qp_execution_plan} shows a better execution plan (\textit{Plan B}) that takes into account the cost of AI predicates and tries to minimize the number of LLM calls.
-By "pulling" the image \texttt{AI\_FILTER} predicate above the join and by changing the order in which predicates are applied on the rows from the "papers" table, the compiler generates an execution plan that results in 330 LLM calls, which results in a 300$\times$ improvement in both cost and execution time!
+By "pulling" the image \texttt{AI\_FILTER} predicate above the join and by changing the order in which predicates are applied on the rows from the "papers" table, the compiler generates an execution plan with only 330 LLM calls, a 300$\times$ improvement in both cost and execution time.